ALL

 Is reconstruction right for me?

-Treatment for some types of cancer may include surgery to remove a body part that might be noticed because it’s on the outside of the body (e.g., breast, testicle).
-This is different than having surgery to remove a body part from inside the body (e.g., kidney).
+Treatment for some types of cancer may include surgery to remove a body part that might be noticed because it’s on the outside of the body, like a breast or a testicle.
+This is different than having surgery to remove a body part from inside the body, like a kidney or prostate.

 To start caring for yourself:

-• when you feel overwhelmed, it’s okay to say no to offers or opportunities
+• When you feel overwhelmed, it’s OK to say no to offers or opportunities.

-• get yourself a treat (e.g., a fancy coffee or tea) and take some time out of your day to enjoy it
+• Get yourself a treat, like a fancy coffee or tea, and take some time out of your day to enjoy it.

 Is there anything I can do to feel better about myself?

-These ideas might help you feel better about yourself:
+These ideas might help you feel better about yourself after a cancer diagnosis or treatment:

-• wear clothes that cover you more (e.g., dress in layers)
+• Wear clothes that cover you more or dress in layers.

 Go to Top